Treehouse of Horror XXVII: BFF R.I.P.

-Lisa is playing hide and seek with Janey before the latter is killed by a lawn mower.
-At Janey's funeral, Sherri and Terri decide to let Lisa be their friend before they are immediately crushed by a falling tombstone.
-After Lisa's therapist is also killed under mysterious circumstances, Chief Wiggum suspects her to be the murderer, and Lisa realizes her imaginary friend, "Rachel" (voiced by Sarah Silverman) has returned and is killing anyone close to her so she can be Lisa's only friend.
+Lisa is playing hide and seek with Janey when the latter is killed by a lawn mower.
+At Janey's funeral, Sherri and Terri decide to let Lisa be their friend and are immediately crushed by a falling tombstone.
+After Lisa's therapist is also killed under mysterious circumstances, Chief Wiggum suspects her to be the murderer.
+Lisa realizes her imaginary friend "Rachel" (voiced by Sarah Silverman) has returned and is killing anyone close to her so she can be Lisa's only friend.
 The next day on the school bus, Milhouse Van Houten is asphyxiated by Rachel, and Lisa is arrested for the murder.
 In jail, Lisa mentions that her mother was right about Rachel, which convinces her to kill Marge Simpson and everyone Lisa cares about.
-But after Lisa escapes jail with Bart's help, she confronts Rachel as she plans to kill Marge.
-Homer can see Rachel because he is drunk, and his imaginary friend Sergeant Sausage attempts to defeat Rachel but is killed.
-Lisa manages to drive off Rachel by threatening to use her imagination on her to turn her into a middle-aged woman and marrying her to a dentist and she fades never to be seen again.
+Lisa escapes jail with Bart's help and confronts Rachel before she can kill Marge.
+Homer can see Rachel because he is drunk, and his imaginary friend Sergeant Sausage attempts to defeat Rachel but is killed in the microwave.
+Lisa manages to drive off Rachel by threatening to use her imagination to turn her into a middle-aged woman married to a dentist.
+Terrified, Rachel fades away.
 The final scene has Homer eating the remains of "Sergeant Sausage", who reappears and states that imaginary friends cannot die.

 MoeFinger

 In a parody of Goldfinger and Kingsman: The Secret Service, Bart is saved from Jimbo, Dolph and Kearney by Moe Szyslak, who reveals that he and his regular barflies are actually secret agents and asks Bart to take the place of Homer, who is assumed to have died in action.
-They later receive intel that all the world's beer has been bought by Remoh Industries, a multibillion-dollar company that is hosting a free Steely Dan concert at the recently bought Duff Stadium.
+They later receive intel that all the world's beer has been bought by Remoh Industries, a multibillion-dollar company that is hosting a free Steely Dan concert at Duff Stadium.
 The group sneak into the stadium and learn that Remoh's CEO is Homer, who had bought the beer to celebrate when the lava machine he built makes all the world surrender to him.
-When the agents are going to attack Homer, he sends a horde of mind-controlled groupies to fight them with Bart the only survivor.
-Bart manages to kill his own father.
+The agents attack Homer but are killed by a horde of mind-controlled groupies.
+Bart survives and kills his father, excited to receive a semester of automatic A's in school.

 As the song "600" is performed by Judith Owen, the viewers are shown the names of Fox's cancelled shows like Drexell's Class, Babes, Herman's Head, Woops!, Too Something, House of Buggin', Sit Down, Shut Up, Celebrity Boxing, The Littlest Groom, Man vs. Beast, Allen Gregory, The Critic, Futurama, and the at-the-time upcoming project, The Orville.